Joan Didion was born 5 December 1934 and died 23 December 2021.

 - I am a writer.
 Imagining what someone would say or do comes to me as naturally as breathing.

 - Let me tell you one thing about why writers write: had I known the answer to any of these questions I would never have needed to write a novel.

-Joan Didion is an American author best known for her novels, screenplays, and her literary journalism.
+Joan Didion was an American author best known for her novels, screenplays, and her literary journalism.
 In 2009, Didion was awarded an honorary Doctor of Letters degree by Harvard University, and another from Yale University in 2011.
-She has also written two memoirs of loss, The Year of Magical Thinking and Blue Nights.
+She also wrote two memoirs of loss, The Year of Magical Thinking and Blue Nights.